Fresh Pond station

+History

 The station opened around June 1869, however in either 1882 or 1883, it was renamed Bushwick Junction for the connection to the Bushwick Branch.
 The station was rebuilt in April 1895 and closed again in 1915 as part of a grade elimination project.
 Though the third station was opened the same year with platforms and pedestrian bridges, the former station house still remained intact well into 1923.
 For the next four years, both the original name and new name would be on the LIRR timetables until it went back to strictly being named Fresh Pond in 1919.

 Fresh Pond station closed on March 16, 1998, along with the four remaining stations on the Lower Montauk branch due to low ridership, which did not make it cost-effective to build high-level platforms needed to support the then-new C3 bi-level cars that replaced the remainder of the rolling stock on the LIRR that were able to board at low-level platforms.

+After the station's 1998 closure, the station's overpass and shelter were left intact and continued to occupy the area.
+However both structures were torn down around early 2023.